pzychotic/ClickSaver/ReadMe.txt

 http://a.chavasse.free.fr/ClickSaver

 Some parts are from AOMD 1.4 by Muzzleflash.
-DLL patching done using madshi's madCodeHookLib.
+DLL patching done using Microsofts Detours.

 Description
 -----------